c7rishi/pvLRT/README.md

 `pvLRT` is an R package that implements a suite of likelihood ratio test based methods to use in pharmacovigilance.
 It can handle adverse effects data on several simultaneous drugs, with possibly zero-inflated report counts.
-The signals identified through these methods Several testing and post-processing functions are implemented.
+The signals identified through these methods enjoy rigorous statistical gurantees, inlcuding strictly controlled type I error and false discovery rate.
+Several testing and post-processing functions are implemented.

 ## Installation